bisthebis/my_interpreter/grammaire.md

 Comments start by // and go until the end of the line.
 There are also multi-lines comment that start with /* and end with */.
 It is not allowed to nest them.

-Expressions are composed of addtion, multiplication, substraction and division, with literals and previously defined constants.
+Expressions are composed of addtion, multiplication, substraction, division, and exponentiation with literals and previously defined constants.

 ##Syntax analysis